PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 ### address:

 This **optional** String value should be a dotted IP address.
 This indicates the local address on which the server should bind.
 If not given, this value defaults to "0.0.0.0" which indicates that the server should bind on all available local IP addresses.
+Using "::" for this value will enable listening on all local IPv6 &amp; IPv4 addresses.

 Corresponding HTTPServer property: `HTTPServer.serverAddress`.

-### runAs:

-This **optional** string value indicates the name of a local OS user.
-After starting as root and binding the server to the indicated port (a low, restricted port such as 80, for example), the server will switch to the given user.
-These runAs users are generally given low or restricted permissions in order to prevent security attacks which could be perpetrated were the server running as root.

-Corresponding HTTPServer property: `HTTPServer.runAsUser`.

 ### routes: